 - scontrol requeue <id>: requeue job with id <id>

 scancel – cancels a job.
 You can only cancel your jobs.

 - scancel job <id>

 Important: Although the storage system is fault-tolerant, backup your files regularly to an external location.
-Make sure you have a backup when you finish a course or a project – home folders of inactive users will be deleted without prior notice.

 Note: Although using SSH via a command shell (on Windows, Linux or Mac) is possible, you may want to take advantage of free graphical clients such as MobaXterm which also provides an SFTP file explorer to enable easy to use drag-and-drop file transfer to and from the server.